asinghal/asinghal.github.io/_posts/2021-01-03-modern-software-engineering-intro.md

 This makes software engineering much more complex than any other trade - a seemingly impossible scenario.
 It is only natural then that most IT teams do not deliver to the expectations of their business teams.

 At the same time, my experience with various large scale IT teams showed a less than 60% time spent by developers on coding features.
-Even worse, many traditional organizations (businesses for which software is not the core product) have about 50% of team members than are in "overhead" roles - managers, coordinators, etc - people that are not directly involved in writing the software on a daily basis.
-So while there is an ever increasing expectation of faster delivery, the actual effort spent on delivering the software is about 30-40%.
+Even worse, many traditional organizations (businesses for which software is not the core product) have about 50% of team members than are in "overhead" roles - managers, coordinators, etc. - people that are not directly involved in writing the software on a daily basis.
+So, while there is an ever-increasing expectation of faster delivery, the actual effort spent on delivering the software is about 30-40%.

-Lets look at 2 exhibits I found on the internet.
+Let’s look at 2 exhibits I found on the internet.

 [[Exhibit 1]](https://thenewstack.io/how-much-time-do-developers-spend-actually-writing-code/)